In this article, you’ll learn what is electric discharge machining? Its Working Principle, Advantages, and Applications are explained with pictures.

-The metal removal rate is defined as the volume of metal removed per unit time.
-The machining rate during roughing of steel with a graphite electrode and 50A generator is about 400 mm/min and with a 400A generator, it is about 4800 mm/min.
+The metal removal rate is defined as the volume of metal removed per unit of time.
+The machining rate during roughing of steel with a graphite electrode and 50A generator is about 400 mm/min, and with a 400A generator, it is about 4800 mm/min.

 For precision machining with low amperage and high frequency, the material removal rate is as low as 2 mm/min.
 It is, therefore, evident that the MRR is proportional to the working current value.

 The material being cut will affect the MRR.
-Experiments indicate that the MRR varies inversely as the melting point of the metal.
+Experiments indicate that the MRR varies inversely to the melting point of the metal.

 The approximate value is:

-Thus, the electric discharge machining process will cut aluminium much faster than steel.
+Thus, the electric discharge machining process will cut aluminum much faster than steel.

 Design Consideration for EDM